Topics

 Submission support for FEGA Sweden

-FEGA Sweden is not yet in production, but you can get help with preparations for a future submission to the repository.
-The FEGA Sweden Helpdesk is part of the larger data management support team at SciLifeLab.
+The FEGA Sweden Helpdesk can help you submitting data to the repository.
+The helpdesk is part of the larger data management support team at SciLifeLab.
 Visit the FEGA Sweden website to learn more about how you can prepare a submission and how to get in contact with the FEGA Sweden Helpdesk.

-If your data is located on the Bianca server at UPPMAX (or in the future deposited in FEGA Sweden), we can help with handling data access requests.
+If your data is located on the Bianca server at UPPMAX, we can help with handling data access requests.

 To let us handle access requests to your data, you need to take the following steps: